What you need to get a Michigan Graduated Teen Drivers License

 - Obtain Level 1 License at a Secretary of State branch office

 - May only drive with licensed parent/guardian or designated licensed adult age 21 or older

 - Parent/guardian or designated adult should sit in the front seat

 - If driving with a designated adult, the driver should carry a signed letter of authorization from parent/guardian

-Segment 2 driver education is offered after the driver has held a valid Level 1 License for at least three continuous months and has acquired 30 hours of driving experience time including a minimum of two hours of night driving.
+Segment 2 driver education begins after the driver has held a valid Level 1 License for at least three continuous months and has acquired 30 hours of driving experience time, including a minimum of two hours of night driving.
 Segment 2 includes a minimum of six hours of classroom instruction.

 - The teen is at least 16 years old

 - Possessed a Level 1 License for six months